-(Amended on 5 September 2008)
+(Amended on 5 September 2008 and 17 September 2010)

-- 1. The Office of the Co-Prosecutors shall operate as an independent office within the ECCC.
+1. The Office of the Co-Prosecutors shall operate as an independent office within the ECCC.
 It shall be comprised of the Co-Prosecutors and such other staff as necessary, including at least one Greffier.
 For the purposes of Article 22 new of the ECCC Law, the Co-Prosecutors may choose deputy prosecutors from amongst their Deputy Co-Prosecutors and Assistant Co-Prosecutors.
 The Greffier shall keep a record of the investigation and undertake such other activities as required by the Co-Prosecutors under these IRs.

-The Greffier shall liaise with the Office of Administration to ensure that copies of all case files are made and kept by the Office of Administration.
-The Greffier shall certify that copied records are the same as the original.
-All original case files shall be kept in the Greffier's office, in a Co-Prosecutor's office, or in any room of the ECCC with sufficient security conditions. - 2.
-In preparing or amending the administrative regulations of their office, the Co-Prosecutors shall consult with the Chambers, the Co-Investigating Judges and the Director and Deputy Director of the Office of Administration on any matters that may affect their respective Chambers or Offices.
-These administrative regulations shall be approved by the Co-Prosecutors. - 3.
-Except for action that must be taken jointly under the ECCC Law and these IRs, the Co-Prosecutors may delegate power to one of them, by a joint written decision, to accomplish such action individually. - 4.
-Except for actions that must be performed personally under the ECCC Law and these IRs, the Co-Prosecutors may delegate the exercise of their functions verbally or in writing, as follows: - a) During the preliminary investigation: to any of their Investigators, except where coercive measures are required, or to the Judicial Police; - b) At all times: to their deputy prosecutors: and - c) In case of a verbal delegation of their functions, the Co-Prosecutors shall provide a written confirmation within 48 (forty-eight) hours after the initial delegation. - 5.
-In the event of disagreement between the Co-Prosecutors, the procedure in Rule 71 shall apply. - 6.
-Decisions of the Co-Prosecutors are not subject to appeal.
+2. In preparing or amending the administrative regulations of their office, the Co-Prosecutors shall consult with the Chambers, the Co-Investigating Judges and the Director and Deputy Director of the Office of Administration on any matters that may affect their respective Chambers or Offices.
+These administrative regulations shall be approved by the Co-Prosecutors.

+3. Except for action that must be taken jointly under the ECCC Law and these IRs, the Co-Prosecutors may delegate power to one of them, by a joint written decision, to accomplish such action individually.

+4. Except for actions that must be performed personally under the ECCC Law and these IRs, the Co-Prosecutors may delegate the exercise of their functions verbally or in writing, as follows:

+- a) During the preliminary investigation: to any of their Investigators, except where coercive measures are required, or to the Judicial Police; - b) At all times: to their deputy prosecutors: and - c) In case of a verbal delegation of their functions, the Co-Prosecutors shall provide a written confirmation within 48 (forty-eight) hours after the initial delegation.

+5. In the event of disagreement between the Co-Prosecutors, the procedure in Rule 71 shall apply.

+6. Decisions of the Co-Prosecutors are not subject to appeal.